junseng12/DBproject/README.md

 npm start
 # or
 yarn start
-The app will run at http://localhost:3000
+The app will be available at http://localhost:3000

 Usage
-Browse equipment list and details
+Browse equipment list and view detailed info

 Submit rental requests

-View personal rental history on dashboard
+Check rental status and history on dashboard

 (With backend) Log in and manage your profile

 Environment Setup
-package.json: handles dependencies and scripts
+package.json: handles project dependencies and scripts

-.env: defines environment-specific configs like API URLs
+.env: defines environment-specific configuration such as API URL

 Contributing
 Contributions are welcome!